Ever wondered why baseball terminology slides into everyday conversation when no one’s holding a bat?

 These are useful when describing tasks or events that are not rushed, showing a contrast with the urgency implied by “right off the bat.”

-Common Mistakes and Helpful Tips
+Mistakes & Helpful Tips

 Even once you understand the definition, it’s easy to slip up when using idioms.
 Here are a few errors to watch out for, along with some practical tips: